 Regional and national recognition for excellence & community impact in festivals hosted by the Alliance For Community Media is no longer aspirational.
-WPAA-TV has been honored several times since 2013.
+WPAA-TV has been honored several times for excellence since 2013.
+See our award winners.
 Our youth program and local producers are award-winning too.
 We are not just church services and talk shows.
 Our producers have realized personal achievements for work in a wide range of categories: Drama, performance, animation, children’s programming, and not-your-mother’s talk shows.
 You can see our video annual reports at the end of this page.
+Or, see the reports and other About WPAA-TV videos on YouTube.

-Every story about the evolution of community television is community-centric, however, few are rooted in efforts to silence speech.
-The existence of WPAA-TV is testimony to what is now the nonprofit’s mission: To provide a brave, safe, creative space for a diversity of expression within our community and beyond.
+The existence of WPAA-TV is testimony to the nonprofit’s mission: To provide a brave, safe, creative space for a diversity of expression within our community and beyond.
 WPAA-TV is more than TV.
-It remains a place for people in Wallingford CT to produce media and it distributes media on the local cable channel.
-Without a cable TV channel in every home being more is essential.
-Engaging people where they are and welcoming them in literally and figuratively is the magic sauce of a commUnity.
+Now a media center, #wpaatv remains a place for people in Wallingford, CT to produce their own media.
+WPAA-TV distributes media on the local cable TV.
+Ironically, as fewer and fewer people have a cable TV channel in every home our presence in the community becomes more essential.
+Engaging people where they are and welcoming them, literally and figuratively, is the magic sauce of a commUnity.

 The continued existence of WPAA-TV as a local resource is not something to be taken for granted.
 In 2019, the cable industry lobby threats were national.
 In 2022-23, they were statewide.
 In Wallingford, the survival challenges date back to 1993 and have been ongoing.